+Accounts receivable

-Accounts receivable-Accounts receivable represent monies due to the Company for monthly service revenue, custodial revenue and interchange revenue.
-As of January 31, 2018, accounts receivable consisted of \$7.9 million of service revenue, \$9.0 million of custodial revenue, and \$4.7 million of interchange revenue.
+Accounts receivable represent monies due to the Company for monthly service revenue, custodial revenue and interchange revenue.
+As of January 31, 2019 and 2018, service revenue receivables, net, were \$6.3 million and \$7.9 million, custodial revenue receivables were \$13.8 million and \$9.0 million, and interchange revenue receivables were \$5.6 million and \$4.7 million, respectively.
 The Company maintains an allowance for doubtful accounts to reserve for potentially uncollectible receivable amounts.
 In evaluating the Company's ability to collect outstanding receivable balances, the Company considers various factors including the age of the balance, the creditworthiness of the customer, which is assessed based on ongoing credit evaluations and payment history, and the customer's current financial condition.
-As of January 31, 2018 and 2017, the Company had allowance for doubtful accounts of \$208,000 and \$75,000, respectively.
+As of January 31, 2019 and 2018, the Company had allowance for doubtful accounts of \$0.1 million and \$0.2 million, respectively.